-Challenge number Detail of cl hallenge
+Challenge Detail of challenge

+number

-1 The attainment of disadvantaged students in literacy (reading fluency) on entry to secondary school is lower than non-disadvantaged, hampering progress throughout KS3 and KS4 NGRT tests show that 22% of students have below age expected reading in pp groups compared to 8% in non pp groups (years 7,8,9 only have results) KS2 data shows that 31% of students have below ARE in pp groups compared to 12% in non pp groups This gap widens over time so that the attainment gap at the end of year 11 is P8 of -0.44 for PP whereas P8 of 0.52 for all students.
+1 The attainment of disadvantaged students in literacy (reading fluency) on entry to secondary school is lower than non-disadvantaged, hampering progress throughout KS3 and KS4

+NGRT tests show that 29% of students have below age expected reading in pp groups compared to 10% in non pp groups (years 7,8,9 only have results) KS2 data shows that 31% of students are below ARE in pp groups compared to 12% in non pp groups This gap widens over time so that the attainment gap at the end of year 11 is P8

+of 0.32 for PP whereas P8 of 0.8 for all students (2023/2024).
 Poor literacy is thought to be a contributing factor (especially reading fluency)

-2 of disadvantaged een year groups. all students; t his pattern
+2 of disadvantage en year groups. all students; t his pattern

 Attendance UA% PP Non-PP National

-7 97% 0.83% 92% 98% 96.8%
+7 94% 1.16% 85% 95% 96.8%

-8 97% 0.13% 94% 97% 93.9%
+8 95% 0.50% 90% 95% 93.9%

-9 95% 0.6% 86% 96% 93.1%
+9 92% 0.67% 85% 93% 93.1%

-10 96% 0.05% 98% 96% 92.8%
+10 94% 0.38% 96% 93% 92.8%

-11 97% 0.78% 90% 97% 92.4%
+11 93% 1.55% 87% 93% 92.4%

-Total 96% 0.48% 92% 97% 93.8%
+Total 94% 0.84% 88% 94% 93.8%

 3 Study habits of some disadvantaged learners are less well developed, seen in less well-kept class notes, less active in revision, less access to resources and less motivation to learn.
-Lesson walks and observations show evidence of less neat class work and poorer organisation of files; anecdotal evidence from teaching staff is that some disadvantaged students revise less frequently and less effectively and evidence from teachers and pastoral staff is that some may not have the same access to resources such (digital, books, tutoring)
+Lesson walks and observations show evidence of less neat class work and poorer organisation of files; anecdotal evidence from teaching staff is that some disadvantaged students revise less frequently and less effectively and evidence from teachers and pastoral staff is that some may not have the same access to resources such (digital, books, tutoring).

 4 Metacognition and self-regulation of learners who are disadvantaged can be less developed, reducing progress across curriculum areas; this includes the ability to organise resources and their own learning.
 This is reported by staff, observed in learning walks and seen in Progress Reviews in O of organisation and D of determination.
-Summer 2023, across all year groups, Determination scores averaged 52% for PP against 68% for all students.
+Summer 2024, across all year groups, Determination scores averaged 56% for PP against 65% for all students.
 The difference was greatest in year 7 and 8.
-Organisation scores averaged 55% for PP against 69% for all students.
+Organisation scores averaged 57% for PP against 68% for all students.
 This difference was greatest in year 11.

-5 SEMH needs are greater, especially in years 8 and 7 PP pupils are over-represented in groups seen in the Beacon (SEMH provision), the counsellor and the Student Support Officers.
-35% all students seen in the Beacon are pp funded; this percentage is highest in years 7 and 8

-6 Poor behaviour is more prevalent and 'good' behaviours are less frequent in disadvantaged cohorts Negative behaviour incidents are skewed towards those with PP funding; Bromcom shows, across all groups, that 36% of PP students have negative behaviour incidents compared to 17% of non-PP students.
+5 SEMH needs are greater, especially in years 7 and 8.
+PP pupils are over-represented in groups seen in the Beacon (SEMH provision), the counsellor and the Student Support Officers.
+44% all students seen in the Beacon are pp funded; this percentage is highest in years 8,9 and 11 6 Poor behaviour is more prevalent and 'good' behaviours are less frequent in disadvantaged cohorts Negative behaviour incidents are skewed towards those with PP funding; Bromcom shows, across all groups, that 36% of PP students have negative behaviour incidents compared to 17% of non-PP students.
 Positive behaviour incidents are fewer in disadvantaged groups; at present, there is no way of recording this, other than in student planners